 Rivers and wetlands have always been an important feature of Cambridgeshire.
-Unfortunately, over the last fifty years, factors such as changing agricultural practices and water pollution have led to loss or decline of species and habitats.
+Unfortunately, over the last fifty years, factors such as changing agricultural practices, over-abstraction and water pollution have led to loss or decline of species and habitats.

 For example the area of wet grazing marsh has been drastically reduced by improved drainage, while water vole populations have suffered dramatic decreases with the introduction of mink and removal of suitable habitat areas.